ositaka/soul-healing-decapcms/data/page/home.md

     text: >-
       Embark on a transformative journey into the heart of The Golden Healing, where you'll unlock the ancient wisdom concealed within the secret of the golden flower.
-As you step onto this path illuminated by the radiant golden light, you'll connect with the infinite, guiding force of Divine Intelligence.
+As you step onto this illuminated path, you'll connect with the infinite, guiding force of Divine Intelligence.

       This sacred voyage is your key to anchoring profound happiness and pure joy into your life.
 Picture yourself basking in the warm glow of love, surrounded by the sweet melody of laughter and the gentle hum of harmony.